Skip to main content

 Creating a New Subject Area

-The Presentation Layer can be accessed via the fourth tab in the main Semantic Modeler navigation.
-When creating a new model from scratch, this layer starts off empty.
+Access the Presentation Layer via the fourth tab in the main Semantic Modeler navigation.
+When you create a new model from scratch, this layer initially appears empty.

 Presentation Layer - empty

-All content in the Presentation Layer is organized by Subject Areas.
+All content in the Presentation Layer is organized into Subject Areas.

-A Subject Area is the top-level container within the Presentation Layer.
+A Subject Area acts as the top-level container within the Presentation Layer.
 It represents a logical grouping of data that users interact with when building dashboards, reports, or ad-hoc queries.
-Think of it as the user-facing lens into your data model.
+Think of it as the user-facing lens through which your data model is viewed.

-A common best practice is to create one Business Model in the logical layer and map multiple Subject Areas to it.
-This enables users to pull data from different business domains and combine it in a single report — as long as shared dimensions exist across the subject areas.
+A best practice is to create one Business Model in the logical layer and map multiple Subject Areas to it.
+This approach allows users to pull data from different business domains and combine it in a single report — provided that shared dimensions exist across the subject areas.

 To create a new Subject Area, click the plus icon next to the Search bar and select Create Subject Area from the dropdown menu.